karina-klinkeviciute/pyconlt/README.md

 # pyconlt
-A repository for a page for PyCon Lithuania
+A repository for a page for PyCon Lithuania.

+Deployable on PythonAnywhere.

 An app for organizing a conferrence.